 It may be unrealistic to aim for all customer issues to be resolved at the first contact, as this can also depend on the type of request.
 In assessing the performance related to first contact resolution rates, other facets impacting overall customer experience should be taken into consideration.

-A common issue among companies, is that they are too focused on achieving high % First contact resolution rate (FCR), without actually considering whether the customers are ultimately satisfied with the solution offered.
-This usually reflects on an artificially inflated % FCR, while negatively impacting customer satisfaction, cost per resolution, the retention and loyalty of customers.
+A common issue among companies is that they are too focused on achieving a high % First contact resolution rate (FCR), without actually considering whether the customers are ultimately satisfied with the solution offered.
+This usually reflects on an artificially inflated % FCR, while negatively impacting customer satisfaction, cost per resolution, the retention, and loyalty of customers.

 Some recommendations to improve the accuracy and consistency of % First contact resolution rate include: